 Using Tide abroad

-Your Tide card has the same fees whether you use it in the UK or abroad – so no charges for making purchases, but a £1 fee per ATM withdrawal.
+Your Tide card has the same fees whether you use it in the UK or abroad – so there are no charges for making purchases, but a £1 fee per ATM withdrawal.
 This means that any transactions or withdrawals you make while you’re overseas will only be subject to exchange rates, and no additional charges.